 - For the extension turn right at the path junction by the corner of the pond and follow the path gently uphill along Chestnut Avenue.

-- Turn left and follow a path back downhill, merging with Maple Avenue from the Rose Garden.
-Shortly before this path returns to the Studio area you can veer right across a patch of grass to the park's back gate.
+- Turn left and follow a path back downhill towards the Studio area, merging with Maple Avenue from the Rose Garden.
+Towards the bottom you can veer right across a patch of grass to the park's back gate.

 - Cannizaro Park to Beverley Brook (1½ km)

 Leave Cannizaro Park and follow the track past allotments to a T-junction with Camp Road.
 Turn left and follow this lane for 350m, passing the clubhouse of the Royal Wimbledon Golf Club on the left and later the entrance gates to several large properties.